Yuvrajscheema/mech_325_report/main.typ

 - Tooth bending stress (10–37):
   $ sigma = W_d / (y F p_n) = (12.293 "lbf") / (0.100 times 0.5 "in" times 0.2608 "in") = 942.6 "psi" = 6.50 "MPa" $
+== Shaft 1 Force Calculations

+As stated earlier, the torque on shaft 1 is 14.7 N*mm.
+The first stage of the force calculations was determining the direction in which the belt tension acts.
+In the CAD below, the end view of the speed reducer has been shown, with the diagonal lines representing belts going between pulleys.
+As can be seen, the belts act at a 19.79 degree angle.

+#figure(
+  image("CFImages/shaft1Pulleys.jpg", width: 70%),
+  caption: [End view of shaft 1, belt angles shown],
+)

+Then, a FBD diagram was drawn, and forces calculated.

+#figure(
+  image("CFImages/shaft1FBD.png", width: 70%),
+  caption: [Shaft 1 FBD],
+)

+The FBD shows the reaction forces of bushings at both ends, as well as the forces from the belts.

+Next, the forces were calculated.
+The total force from each pulley was calculated using the torque and pulley radius.
+Then, using the 19.79 degree angle, the total force was broken up into y and z components.
+Moment equations around bushing 1 were used to find the reaction forces at bushing 2.
+Lastly, using $F_("net") = 0$, the reaction forces at bushing 1 were calculated.

+#figure(
+  image("CFImages/shaft1Forces.jpg", width: 70%),
+  caption: [Shaft 1 Forces],
+)

+From these forces, the following torsion, shear, and bending diagrams were plotted.

+#figure(
+  image("CFImages/torsionGraph.png", width: 50%),
+  caption: [Graph of Torsion vs Position],
+)

+#figure(
+  image("CFImages/yShearGraph.png", width: 50%),
+  caption: [Graph of Y Shear vs Position],
+)

+#figure(
+  image("CFImages/zShearGraph.png", width: 50%),
+  caption: [Graph of Z Shear vs Position],
+)

+#figure(
+  image("CFImages/yBendingGraph.png", width: 50%),
+  caption: [Graph of Y Shear vs Position],
+)

+#figure(
+  image("CFImages/zBendingGraph.png", width: 50%),
+  caption: [Graph of Z Bending vs Position],
+)

+The next step of the force calculations is to determine the stress concentration factors for the setscrew flat and shoulders.
+Since a specific value was not given, we assumed a conservative stress concentration factor $K_t$ of 2 for the setscrew flat.

+For the shoulder, we assume a sharp radius, which gives us $K_t = 2.5$.

+We then calculate the required minimum diameters.

+We start with endurance strength $S_n = 13"ksi"$ from Appendix B.I.
+We choose $K_a = 0.8$ for machined finish, $K_b = 0.879d^(-0.107) = 1.02$, $K_c = 1$ for no axial load, $K_d = 1$ as operating temperature is around 20 celcius, $K_e = 1$ since we do not require infinite life, and $K_f$ = 1 for no miscelenous factors.

+This gives us $S_n' = 10.608 "ksi"$

+We then plug in the equation for minimum diameter based on bending and torque.

+$ D = ((32N)/pi sqrt(((K_t M)/(s_n'))^2 + (3/4) (T/s_y)^2))^(1/3) $

+and minimum diameter based on shear

+$ D = sqrt((2.95 K_t V N)/(s'_n)) $

+We assume a safety factor N = 2.

+That gives us the following minimum diameters.

+#figure(
+  image("CFImages/shaft1minD.jpg", width: 70%),
+  caption: [Minimum shaft diameters],
+)

+This gives us a minimum diameter of \~0.1\", which is limited by the shear at the small pulley.
+Therefore shaft 1 is strong enough.
 == Shaft 2 Calculations

 Net driving force on the timing belt pulley is given by: